dykstrom/mazela-man/05-chapter-5/README.md

 ### Adding AI

 To make blinky move, we will add an update method, and very limited AI.
-By overriding the `onUpdate` method, we can move the ghost entity a little every tick.
+By overriding the `onUpdate` method, we can move the ghost entity a little every frame.

 ```java
     private static final double SPEED = 100.0;